Münster as a place to study

 The ideal place to study

 Three things immediately strike those who visit Münster for the first time: its beautiful old town, the large number of bikes and the many young people.
-More than 50,000 students shape the historic and simultaneously modern university town with its almost 300,000 inhabitants.
+More than 60,000 students shape the historic and simultaneously modern university town with its 310,000 inhabitants.
+Students will find bars, pubs, foods & clubs scattered around.

 Münster was founded in 805 and came to fame when the 30-Years’ War came to an end in Münster with the Peace of Westphalia of 1648.
 The town centre with its arcades, churches, gabled houses, narrow alleyways, lively places, traditional pubs and modern cafes is popular with both tourists and Münsterers alike.